-In November 2016, the Company received a \$5 million prepayment from a Legacy Origin stockholder for product from Origin 1 pursuant to an Offtake Agreement (see Note 11).
+In November 2016, the Company received a \$5.0 million prepayment from a Legacy Origin stockholder for product from Origin 1 pursuant to an Offtake Agreement.
 The prepayment was to be credited against the purchase of products over the term of the Offtake Agreement.
 The prepayment was secured by a promissory note (the "Promissory Note") to be repaid in cash in the event that the prepayment could not be credited against the purchase of product, for example, if Origin 1 was never constructed.
 The Promissory Note was collateralized substantially by Origin 1 and other assets of Origin Material Canada Pioneer Limited.
 In May 2019, the Company and legacy stockholder amended the Offtake Agreement and Promissory Note.
 The amendment added accrued interest of \$0.2 million to the principal balance of the prepayment and provided for the prepayment amount to be repaid in three annual installments rather than being applied against the purchase of product from Origin 1.
 The Promissory Note would bear interest at 3.50% per annum and be repaid in three installments of \$2.2 million, \$2.1 million, and \$2.1 million (inclusive of accrued but unpaid interest) on December 20, 2024, December 19, 2025, and December 18, 2026, respectively.
-At March 31, 2022 and December 31, 2021, the total debt outstanding was \$5.2 million.
+At June 30, 2022 and December 31, 2021, the total debt outstanding was \$5.2 million.
+On August 1, 2022, the Company and the Legacy Origin stockholder amended the Promissory Note to change the repayment dates and amounts to \$2.7 million on September 1, 2024, \$1.9 million on September 1, 2025, and \$1.8 million on September 1, 2026 and to allow the Legacy Origin stockholder to offset amounts owed for the purchase of product from the Company's Origin 1 facility against amounts due under the Promissory Note.